Germany–Mexico relations

-Germany–Mexico relations are the diplomatic relations between Germany and Mexico.
+The nations of Germany and Mexico first established formal diplomatic relations in 1879, following the unification of Germany.
+In 1917, the German Empire proposed a World War I alliance with Mexico against the United States in the Zimmermann Telegram before it was foiled by British intelligence agents.
+The two nations were twice on the opposite sides of 20th century conflicts: first in the Spanish Civil War from 1936 to 1939, and later during World War II from 1942 to 1945.
+Mexico established relations with both halves of partitioned Germany in 1952 and maintained the relationship through the German reunification in 1990.

 Both nations are members of the G-20 major economies, Organisation for Economic Co-operation and Development and the United Nations.

 History

 19th century

 German clergy and technical mining personnel arrived in colonial Mexico in the late eighteenth and early nineteenth centuries.
 One of the first contacts between Germany and Mexico was via the scientific expedition of Prussian aristocrat Alexander von Humboldt, who arrived in Mexico in 1803 and remained for a year mapping Mexican topography, examining its mining sector, and studying its culture and history.

-Diplomatic relations between Mexico and Germany were established on 23 January 1879 after the unification of Germany.
+In the 19th century, Mexico had established diplomatic relations with a few German States and as early as 1826, Prussia had established a trade representative in Mexico.
+In 1833, Mexico assigned an ambassador in Berlin to Prussia.
+Diplomatic relations between Mexico and a unified Germany were established on 23 January 1879.

 During the Second Mexican Empire and the reign of Maximilian I of Mexico, Germans were brought to Mexico to settle in Mexico's southern states, primarily in Yucatán.
 In 1890, Mexican President Porfirio Díaz and German Chancellor Otto von Bismarck collaborated to bring 450 German families to the Mexican state of Chiapas where they settled in the town of Soconusco to develop the region's agriculture industry.
 Several German migrants would immigrate to primarily northern Mexico and helped develop several towns such as the port of Mazatlán and Mexico's brewing industry.